-If you want to play international lotteries (meaning ones outside your own country), you'll need to play through an online lottery site.
+If you want to play international lotteries (meaning ones outside your own country), you'll need to play through an online lotto agent or lottery betting site.

-But how can you tell trusted lottery sites from inferior ones when there are so many options nowadays?
+But how can you tell the best online lottery sites from the inferior ones when there are so many options nowadays?

 That’s where we come in.